THE AMERICAN ASSOCIATION OF ENDOCRINE SURGEONS

 2.5 NOTICE OF ASSEMBLIES OF MEMBERS.
 Except as otherwise provided by statute, written notice of the place, day, and hour of the assembly and in the case of a special assembly, the purpose or purposes for which the assembly of the members of the corporation is called, shall be given not less than five (5) nor more than sixty (60) days before the date of the assembly to each member, either personally or by mailing such notice to each member at the address designated by the member for such purpose or, if none is designated, at the member's last known address.

 2.6 WAIVER OF NOTICE.
-Whenever any notice whatever is required to be given under the provisions of the Nonprofit Corporation Act of the State of California or under the provisions of the articles of incorporation or bylaws of this corporation, a waiver thereof in writing signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.
+Whenever any notice whatever is required to be given under the provisions of the Nonprofit Corporation Act of the State of Illinois or under the provisions of the articles of incorporation or bylaws of this corporation, a waiver thereof in writing signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.
 Attendance at any meeting shall constitute waiver of notice thereof unless the person at the meeting objects to the holding of the meeting because proper notice was not given.

 2.7 QUORUM OF MEMBERS ENTITLED TO VOTE.
 A minimum of thirty (30) members eligible to vote shall constitute a quorum at the annual assembly to effect changes in the bylaws of the Association, to make assessments, to authorize appropriations or expenditures of money other than those required in the routine business of the Association, to elect officers, Council members and members, and to expel members.
 For the transaction of other business, the members entitled to vote present at any annual assembly shall constitute a quorum.